helm/charts/stable/mysql/README.md

 > *"An emptyDir volume is first created when a Pod is assigned to a Node, and exists as long as that Pod is running on that node.
 When a Pod is removed from a node for any reason, the data in the emptyDir is deleted forever."*

+**Notice**: You may need to increase the value of `livenessProbe.initialDelaySeconds` when enabling persistence by using PersistentVolumeClaim from PersistentVolume with varying properties.
+Since its IO performance has impact on the database initialization performance.
+The default limit for database initialization is `60` seconds (`livenessProbe.initialDelaySeconds` + `livenessProbe.periodSeconds` * `livenessProbe.failureThreshold`).
+Once such initialization process takes more time than this limit, kubelet will restart the database container, which will interrupt database initialization then causing persisent data in an unusable state.

 ## Custom MySQL configuration files

 The [MySQL](https://hub.docker.com/_/mysql/) image accepts custom configuration files at the path `/etc/mysql/conf.d`.
 If you want to use a customized MySQL configuration, you can create your alternative configuration files by passing the file contents on the `configurationFiles` attribute.
 Note that according to the MySQL documentation only files ending with `.cnf` are loaded.